Mark Gimbel, MD, is a general surgeon at at Banner MD Anderson Cancer Center.

 After going through this method if you are still unsure about a mole, you should make an appointment with your physician or dermatologist to get a professional opinion.

 Melanoma is the deadliest form of skin cancer; however, it is curable if diagnosed in the early stages.
 Melanoma can develop anywhere on the body where pigment cells are found.
-Risk factors such as a severe sunburn as a child, chronic sun exposure throughout life, fair colored skin, and a history of having a dysplastic mole syndrome or a previous melanoma can greatly increase the chance (deleted chances and made it singular) of being diagnosed with a new melanoma.
+Risk factors such as a severe sunburn as a child, chronic sun exposure throughout life, fair colored skin, and a history of having a dysplastic mole syndrome or a previous melanoma can greatly increase the chance of being diagnosed with a new melanoma.
 You can help to prevent melanoma by limiting sun exposure by keeping your skin covered and wearing both sunscreen and a hat when outside.

 It is important to monitor and examine any moles found on the skin on a monthly basis, using the ABCDE method, to help prevent the spread of melanoma.
 If you think you may have a melanoma or are unsure, it is important to get checked by your physician.